KawaiiKraken/klimV2/README.md

 # !!!currently detected!!!
 either exe or windivert not 100% sure

-nlsvc patches are still safe apparently
+nlsvc patches are still safe apparently but likely not for long

+bypass soon but i might not make it public
 # klim v2
 kreken's destiny 2 netlimiter